 The event was disappointing as the clouds covered the ball of fury partially.
 Most of the photographers with tripod packed up with disappointment.
 I decided to stay put to shoot other subjects i wanted in mind.

 I was gratefully rewarded for my extensions of stay.
 15 mins after the sun disappeared recede from view.
 A beautiful orange ray embarked into sight on the sky.

 One word i can describe it, breathtaking.
 Hope the above pictures will be able to inspire your next shoot.
-The key is to be patient, if is not good go back another day.
-Keep trying till you get it.
+The key is to be patient, if the picture did not turn out well, go back another day.
+Keep going at it till you get it.